-My local park is already proving a rich source of craft inspiration with my painted pine cone wings.
-I didn’t forget about the oak trees either and have made a lovely painted acorn Christmas decoration.
+With my painted pine cone wings, my local park is already proving a rich source of craft inspiration.
+I didn’t forget the oak trees and made a lovely painted acorn Christmas decoration.

-This is one of those fall crafts that crosses over towards Christmas just because of the colours I choose.
+This is one of those fall crafts that crosses over towards Christmas because of my chosen colours.
 The painted acorns won’t look out of place on the mantle from September to December.

-With the current world situation, I don’t venture very far from my home so I have to find inspiration for my crafts from my immediate surroundings.
+With the current world situation, I don’t venture very far from home, so I have to find inspiration for my crafts from my immediate surroundings.
 Every morning I get a coffee from the Kiosk in the park at the bottom of my street.

-Outside the Kiosk next to the bench is a lovely oak tree that is laden with acorns.
-There is a bumper crop of acorns this year, the ground is littered with them.
+Outside the Kiosk beside the bench is a lovely oak tree laden with acorns.
+This year, there is a bumper crop of acorns; the ground is littered with them.

-Normally, I only see the acorn caps on the ground as the squirrels get all the nuts.
+Usually, I only see the acorn caps on the ground as the squirrels get all the nuts.
 But there are even too many for them.
-Apparently, an abundance of acorns is a sign of a harsh winter to come.
+An abundance of acorns is a sign of a harsh winter to come.

-I have collected the acorn caps before and used them to make felted acorns for big and small acorn wreaths.
+I had collected the acorn caps and used them to make felted acorns for big and small acorn wreaths.
 They have even inspired me to make upcycled acorn sweater pillows.

 How To Paint Acorns